 Changing customer needs constantly drives innovation in the world of visual content.
 To stay on top of developments, a photography business owner must remain abreast of the key factors shaping the industry.
-As a visual content partner to many photo studios and photographers, we at Dresma felt the need to capture the latest trends that are expected to rule the photographic world in 2020.
+As a visual content partner to many photo studios and photographers, we at Dresma felt the need to capture the top 5 trends in photography 2020 that are expected to rule the photographic world in 2020.
 The article below highlights our findings from an email survey conducted across 15,000 of our customers around the world.

 As the famous quote by Ansel Adams goes, “The single most important component of a camera is the twelve inches behind it!”
 What counts most is not the costliest gear or the countless hours on Lightroom and Photoshop but instead it is your vision that helps create a photograph that is most relevant to you or to the user of your images.